canton7/SyncTrayzor/README.md

 If you uncheck "Use Syncthing's default database location" in the settings, then SyncTrayzor will tell Syncthing to use `C:\Users\<You>\AppData\Local\SyncTrayzor\syncthing` for its database.
 This is useful if you want to keep the copy of Syncthing managed by SyncTrayzor separate from another copy running on your machine.

 The auto-update mechanism may download updates to `%TEMP%\SyncTrayzor`.
 This location is periodically cleared out (once every few days).

 ### Portable

 SyncTrayzor will put its own configuration in `SyncTrayzorPortable\data`, and tell Syncthing to use `SyncTrayzorPortable\data\syncthing` for its database.
-This means that, when upgrading, you can simply move the 'data' folder over to move all your settings, and database.
+This means that, when manually upgrading, you can simply move the 'data' folder over to move all your settings, and database.
-If you uncheck "Use custom home directory or Syncthing" in the settings, then Syncthing will use its default folder for its database, which is `C:\Users\<You>\AppData\Local\Syncthing`.
+If you check "Use Syncthing's default database location" in the settings (on the Syncthing tab), then Syncthing will use its default folder for its database, which is `C:\Users\<You>\AppData\Local\Syncthing`.

+If you're moving from "raw" Syncthing to SyncTrayzor, you'll either want to check this setting or move/copy the contents of `C:\Users\<You>\AppData\Local\Syncthing` into `data\syncthing`.

 The portable version won't start on login by default.
 If you check "Automatically start on login" in the settings, then a registry key will be created at `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run\SyncTrayzor`.